 Requires a highly skilled and experience Grounds Manager to manage the ground

-Sustain high levels of activity throughout the year
+Sustain very high levels of activity throughout the year

-Playing surface is resilient to adverse weather conditions
+Playing surface is almost entirely resilient to adverse weather conditions

-The Grounds manager, staff, or volunteer and at least one member of staff should demonstrate a very detailed knowledge of grounds management and be highly skilled in all areas of playing surface preparation, agronomy, industry best practice and innovation.
-They would have formal qualifications which demonstrate both practical and theoretical knowledge of agronomy and the environmental impact of sports playing surfaces.
+Grounds Manager, staff or volunteer should demonstrate a well-developed, rounded knowledge of grounds management and be highly skilled in all common playing surface preparation operations and techniques.
+This would be supported by formal training and/or qualifications that demonstrate both practical and theoretical knowledge of agronomy.

 For more detailed information about what is required to maintain a playing surface to this standard please refer to the full GMF Skills and Knowledge Matrix.

 Having appropriate equipment and machinery that is well serviced and fit for purpose is essential to maintaining playing surfaces to the desired standard.
 The machinery and tool requirements to maintaining a playing surface to the Advanced standard would be quite considerable to reflect the range of operations undertaken by the Grounds Manager.

 Careful consideration would be required to understand whether purchasing or leasing a new piece of equipment is more cost effective than either hiring or using a contractor.
 For any infrequent operations it is often more cost effective to use contractors rather than cover the cost of purchasing and servicing machinery that is rarely used.
 Contractors can often provide expertise and experience that also provides added value compared to undertaking the works in house.